mattkrupnik/status/README.md

-# X1 Validator Status Checker
+# X1 Validator Status Checker – Real-Time Monitoring & Telegram Alerts

-The application provides an HTTP API (/status) to access the current status of the validator.
+The application provides an HTTP API (`/status`) to access the current status of the validator and sends notifications about the validator's health to Telegram, including individual users and Telegram channels.

-## Features
+## 📌 Features

 - Fetches the current validator slot.
 - Fetches the finalized slot.